 A firm must make an adequate record of any financial promotion it communicates or approves, other than a financial promotion made in the course of a personal visit, telephone conversation or other interactive dialogue.

-An investment firm which manufactures financial instruments for sale to clients shall maintain, operate and review a process for the approval of each financial instrument and significant adaptations of existing financial instruments before it is marketed or distributed to clients.
+An investment firm that manufactures financial instruments for sale to clients shall maintain, operate and review a process for the approval of each financial instrument and significant adaptations of existing financial instruments before it is marketed or distributed to clients.

-An investment firm shall arrange for records to be kept of all services, activities and transactions undertaken by it which shall be sufficient to enable the competent authority to fulfil its supervisory tasks and to perform the enforcement actions under this Directive.
+An investment firm shall arrange for records to be kept of all services, activities and transactions undertaken by it which shall be sufficient to enable the competent authority to fulfill its supervisory tasks and to perform the enforcement actions under this Directive.

 In the case of investment firms, the competent authority of the Member State (in which the branch is located shall), without prejudice to the possibility of the competent authority of the home Member State of the investment firm to have direct access to those records.

 The Internet is a unique medium for communicating financial promotions as it provides easy access to a very wide audience.
 At the same time, it provides very little control over who is able to access the financial promotion.

 If a website or part of a website, operated or maintained in the course of business, invites or induces a person to engage in investment activity or to engage in claims management activity, it will be a financial promotion.